dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/exoprocesses/tellme/Setup-Instructions-Tellme_Tellus.md

 ﻿# Setup Instructions for Tellme/Tellus on an HPC
 # Matt Forrest 2024-02-07.

 In order to run the Tellme benchmarking within the benchmarking framework of LPJ-GUESS it is neccesary to install some packages R and make sure that some additional software is available, this is usually done by loading 'modules' with `module` commands, but this may depend on the HPC in question.

-This guide will outline the general principles, but also the specific commands for certain machines, initially Simba and Aurora.
+This guide will outline the general principles, but also the specific commands for certain machines, initially Simba and Lunarc's Cosmos.

 ## Load system modules/extrenal software

-First we need to load make sure that certain software is available to us:
+First we need to make sure that certain software is available to us:
  * R
  * the GCC compiler
  * Pandoc